CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

   <img width="1200" src = "./figures/Task2_image_of_graph.png" />
   <figcaption> <b>Fig.2.1</b>  Probability ot measuring the bitstrings in the computational basis after quantum annealing.
 The bitstring with the highest probability corresponds to the optimal answer.</figcaption>
 </figure>

+Detailed solutions to the problem can be found in [Task 2](./Task2.ipynb).

 ### [Task 3](./Task3.ipynb): A Real Problem